lnovilla8/Lab-9-Report/report.md

 Tests run: 2,  Failures: 1
 ```
 ### TA Post
 Hi student!
+It seems like your second test method is failing.
 Maybe take a look at where the array you are returning comes from.
 What does making a variable static do to the variable?
 Should you be using the same array for each run of the method, or making a new one?
 Let me know what you try.

 ### Student Response
 Thanks!
 I figured that using a static variable ```result``` outside of the method would cause the values from previous method usages to remain in the array during subsequent method executions.
 I changed the result variable to be a local variable in the filter method as well as removed ```results.clear()``` so that instead, a new array list is created for each return.
 Here is my fixed method: